nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ##### Constraints

-* List all orders of the customer at the specified `INDEX`.
+* List all orders of the customer at the specified `CUSTOMER_INDEX`.
 * The index refers to the index number shown in the displayed customer list.
 * The index **must be a positive integer** 1, 2, 3, …​